 Lesson 1: Gathering Your Personal Information

-The process of applying for a job has changed a lot over the past few years.
+The process of applying for a job has changed a lot over the past decade.
 For example, most applications must be completed online now instead of on paper.
 There are also many new ways to manage your personal information electronically (either on your computer or mobile device) that will make it much easier to reference.

 In this tutorial, we'll discuss everything you need to complete a job application.
 This includes gathering your personal information, obtaining references, and finally, tips for completing a job application.